The Ultimate Guide to Doggie Trail Snacks and Nutrition

 • Vitamin E: Vitamin E is an antioxidant that helps protect cells from damage and supports a healthy immune system.
 Commercial dog foods typically contain sufficient vitamin E, but certain medical conditions or dietary restrictions may require additional supplementation.

 • Calcium and phosphorus: These minerals are essential for strong and healthy bones.
 Puppies and lactating or pregnant dogs require higher levels of calcium and phosphorus.
-If you're feeding a homemade diet, it's essential to ensure you're providing an appropriate balance of these minerals.
+If you're a homemade diet, it's essential to ensure you're providing an appropriate balance of these minerals.

 If you suspect that your dog may have a nutritional deficiency, it's always best to consult with your veterinarian.
 They can advise on potential supplementation or dietary adjustments to address any deficiencies.